-Matt Maiers and Michel Pawlosky-Maiers Dan Nelson (MS 2005) is at the University of Washington in Seattle where he has just started a PhD in chemical oceanography with Dr. Julian Sachs.
+Dan Nelson (MS 2005) is at the University of Washington in Seattle, where he has just started a PhD in chemical oceanography with Dr. Julian Sachs.
 He is working with hydrogen isotopes in lipid biomarkers.
-He can be contacted at <dbnelson@u.washington.edu>.
-Erin Nock (BA Environmental Studies, 2002) writes "I am currently living in Missoula, Montana.
-I work for the United States Forest Service, Northern Region Headquarters, as a GIS Specialist in the Wildlife, Watershed.
+He can be contacted at dbnelson@u.washington.edu.

+Erin Nock (BA Environmental Studies, 2002) writes, "I am

+currently living in Missoula, Montana.
+I work for the United States Forest Service.
+Northern Region Headquarters, as a GIS Specialist in the Wildlife, Watershed.
 Fisheries and Rare Plants Unit.
-I am in my last semester of graduate school at the University of Montana working toward my Masters degree in GIS.
+I am in my last semester of graduate school at the University of Montana, working toward my master's degree in GIS.
 After graduation I will continue to build my career working for the Forest Service.
-I plan to stav in Montana as long as I can....it's so beautiful out here!!"
-Aaron O'Hara (BS Erin Nock in the Rockies Environmental Geology, 2005) writes "I work for the PA Department of Environmental Protection, Bureau of and my time 2001) fondly.
-Oil and Gas Management; it will be two years in November.
+I plan to stay in Montana as long as I can....it's so beautiful out here!!

+Aaron O'Hara (BS Environmental Geology, 2005) writes, "I work for the PA Department of Environmental Protection.
+Bureau of Oil and Gas Management; it will be two years in November.
 There are two sections to the program, the permitting section, which issues permits for oil and gas well drilling, and the compliance section, which takes care of inspections and regulation of oil and gas well activities.
 I work in the permitting section as a Geologic Specialist and perform the technical review on oil and gas well drilling applications."
-Aaron lives in Meadville.

-PA, and can be contacted at <aaohara@state.pa.us>.
+Aaron lives in Meadville, PA. and can be contacted at aaohara@state.pa.us.

-Tim Pierce (MS 2001) writes "I currently live in Austin, Texas with Lisa (my wife of 8 years) and our two children Abigail (3 years) and Henry (6 weeks).
-I am in my 3rd year selling residential real estate in Austin, and Lisa has continued her career in home mortgage at Wells Fargo (What a way for two geologists to make a living, eh?!).
+Tim Pierce (MS 2001) writes.
+"I currently live in Austin.
+Texas, with Lisa (my wife of eight years) and our two children Abigail (3 years) and Henry (6 weeks).
+I am in my third year selling residential real estate in Austin, and Lisa has continued her career in home mortgage at Wells Fargo.
+(What a way for two geologists to make a living. eh?!)
 I meet up with the old Planetary Pitt crew each year at the LPSC conference in Houston (Jeff Byrnes [PhD 2002], Scott Mest [PhD 2004], Jen Piatek [PhD 2003], and others who attended Pitt after I left).
-This past year I also saw Joev Minervini [MS 2001] and Sherry Stafford [MS 1999, PhD 2007], both of whom are at Exxon-Mobil in Houston.
+This past year I also saw Joey Minervini [MS 2001] and Sherry Stafford [MS 1999.
+PhD 2007], both of whom are at Erin Nock in the Rockies

+ExxonMobil in Houston.
 Lisa and I remember Pittsburgh and my time at Pitt (1999-2001) fondly.
 I published the results of my MS thesis (slightly modified) with David Crown in 2003."
-Tim can be contacted at <tpierce@cbunited.com>.
+Tim can be contacted at tpierce@cbunited.com.

-Jim Pottinger (MS 1996) is currently employed at the Gateway School District, Monroeville, PA.
-He is the Department Chairperson for the AIM Gifted and Talented Program, which is dedicated to teaching the gifted and talented through innovative technologies and methods.
-He works mostly with students in grades 11-12, and is always in need of guest speakers (contact him at
+Jim Pottinger (MS 1996) is currently employed at the Gateway School District, Monroeville.

+PA.
+He is the Department Chairperson for the AIM Gifted and Talented Program, which is dedicated to teaching the aifted and talented through innovative technologies and methods.
+He works mostly with students in grades 11-12, and is always in need of guest speakers
-Jim Pottinger and family

-<jpottinger@gatewayk12.org>

-if you can help).
-Jim is married to Mimi Suppes and has

-two young children: daughter

-Riley (4) and son Torin (2).
+(contact him at jpottinger@gatewayk12.org if you can help).
+Jim is married to Mimi Suppes and has two voung children: daughter Riley (4) and son Torin (2).